 Of course, there will always be questions that can’t be closed-ended, for which reviewers must type in answers.
 For these cases, there are a few things you can do to guide reviewers to give you the data you want, in the format you need.

-- Use a date picker that always saves date entries in the same format (almost like a closed-ended question)
+- Use a date picker to collect date information in a consistent format.

 A long-standing challenge in the systematic review community has been how to design a data extraction form, or forms, to capture related, repeating blocks of information.